top of page

 "I'm interested in how technology can offer ways of exploring the sometimes complex relationship between people, place and environment."

-Rebecca’s projects have been seen in major venues such as the Saatchi Gallery, Tate, The Royal Academy of Arts, and The Royal Albert Hall, but they also find a home in public spaces and unexpected outdoor locations.
-Influenced by 90's club culture, and a love of abandoned places, she often uses forgotten spaces as her canvas.
+Rebecca’s projects have been presented in venues including the Saatchi Gallery, Tate, the Royal Academy of Arts, and the Royal Albert Hall, as well as in public spaces and unexpected outdoor locations.
+Influenced by 90s club culture and a long-standing interest in abandoned and overlooked sites, she often works with existing environments as a starting point.

-Rebecca’s creative journey began in the late ’90s, when she worked as a sound engineer at a local recording studio.
-With a love for electronic music, she quickly moved into music production and turntablism, founding a DJ collective that hosted events and offered technical DJ training.
-Her passion for visual and contemporary art, along with her skills in graphic and video design, became foundational to her live performances.
+Rebecca’s creative journey began in the late ’90s, working as a sound engineer in a local recording studio.
+Drawn to electronic music, she moved into music production and turntablism, later founding a DJ collective that ran events and technical training.
+Alongside this, her interest in visual art and her background in graphic and video design began to shape her live work.

 “Back then, technology in club culture was evolving in a way that naturally combined audio and visual elements.
-Transitioning from vinyl to digital formats on a laptop allowed me to bring together everything I loved.
-Suddenly, I could perform both audio and visuals live, using my digital production skills to create a level of expression I hadn’t experienced before.”
+Moving from vinyl to digital formats on a laptop meant I could bring everything together - performing both sound and visuals live, using my production skills in a way I hadn’t experienced before.”

 "I try to explore the spaces that exist between People, Place & Technology"